mortenta/eBlog/README.md

 * SCSS and JS source code included

 ### Requirements
-- PHP 7.* with GD (may work with PHP 5.x also, but untested)
+* PHP 7.* with GD (may work with PHP 5.x also, but untested)
-- Apache webserver (can run on Nginx as well, but you'll need to change the .htaccess rewrite)
+* Apache webserver (can run on Nginx as well, but you'll need to change the .htaccess rewrite)
-- MySQL or MariaDB
+* MySQL or MariaDB
+* You should be familiar with PHP programming and SQL in order to install or upgrade the blog system.

 ### Installation